pdw-git/express-k8s-demo/README.md

 Using random will cause the application to randomly choose which of the API calls to send to the application.

 When using GET test it can take between 700 and 1200 ms to complete.
-If running multiple appTest.js it is possible that API calls  will fails with a status code of 500 and a message stating that a test is already running.
+If running multiple appTest.js it is possible that API calls  will fail with a status code of 500 and a message stating that a test is already running.
 Due to the very high volumes of these messages it is possible to disable this particular response.
 Setting [ignore tests already running error] true these errors will not be logged to the console.